Can Apple Cider Vinegar Stop Hair Loss?

 Simply take one part warm water and mix it with one part organic apple cider vinegar.
 That's it.

 Don't use cold or hot water.
-Hot water can damage your hair, while cold water may not be able to get rid of the chemicals and dandruff on your scalp.
+Hot water can damage your hair, while cold water may not be able to get rid of the chemicals, and you'll end up with dandruff on your scalp.

 Did You Know?